hsinlinghu1101/Sleep-time-tracker-app/README.md

 You should track your sleep to help you know what amount feels optimal to you.
 Hint: it's probably not a full eight hours a night.
 Although the optimal amount of sleep is between seven to eight hours a night for most people, that's not a universal rule.
 The optimal amount of sleep varies among individuals, and women tend to need less.
 Also, you don’t need to track your sleep every night.
 People who do tend to get too focused on day-to-day variations, which are normal with sleep.

 Features:
+-calculated users' total hours of sleep and display a message based on users' age and sleep hours.

 -keep users daily total sleep hours